Home

 What is "Taking Challah?

-Understanding the measurements which require taking challah, either with or without a blessing, is essential to observing this mitzvah.
-Rabbinic advice is encouraged.
-If your dough contains 5 pounds of flour and the majority of the liquid in your recipe is water, you will safely be able to separate challah with a blessing:
+*If your dough contains 5 pounds of flour and the majority of the liquid in your recipe is water, you will safely be able to separate challah with a blessing.
+Before taking challah say:

 “Baruch a-tah A-do-nai E-lo-hay-nu Melech ha-olam, ah-sher kid-sha-nu be-mitz-vo-tav, v’tzi-va-nu l’haf-rish challah.”